tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/Activities/11-Stu_ERD/README.md

 ## Instructions

-* Using the [starter code](Unsolved/schema.txt) provided, return to [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) and transition your logical ERD physical ERD by defining the data types of columns and the type of entity relationships between tables.
+* Using the [starter code](Unsolved/schema.txt) provided, return to [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) and transition your logical ERD to a physical ERD by defining the data types of columns and the type of entity relationships between tables.

-* When you are satisfied with your ERD, export the diagram as a PostgreSQ file:
+* When you are satisfied with your ERD, export the diagram as a PostgreSQL file:

   * In the Quick Database Diagrams tool, click on the Export tab and select PostgreSQL from the drop-down menu.